JohnMurga/atom-workaronds/README.md

 Most things get fixed, so now it just does the following :

-+ Includes proxy server for APM that I can toggle on as off on port 33133.
-  This is to work around https://github.com/atom/atom/issues/7191.
-  To use press CTRL-SHIFT-P and type "proxy" (start/stop).
 + Bundle my favorite fonts for whatever environment I use Atom in.
-+ Fix issues with bundled font alignment.
++ Fix intermittent issues with font alignment.
-+ Backup my Atom config.
++ Backups my Atom config.

 My bundled fonts are as follows :